How To Set Up Your Golf Bag — The Complete Guide

 How to Organize Your Valuables

 If you have a newer stand bag, chances are there's a dedicated area to store your valuables.
 What's more, golf bag manufacturers tend to make these compartments out of durable ermine and velour.
-Also, they tend to make the valuables pocket waterproof to keep your phone and wallet nice and dry as you play.
+Also, they tend to make the valuables pocket water-resistant to keep your phone and wallet nice and dry as you play.

 In short, you can keep all your valuables, such as your phone, wallet, or watches in this dedicated compartment.